-This post is going to share the seven years that I’ve been making bread — this is the very best whole wheat bread recipe — after years of trial and error I have found the best, both to eat and to make.
-It’s simple to do, and my tricks are REALLY going to help you!
+This post is all about my years making 100% whole wheat bread.
+This is the very best whole wheat bread recipe.
+After years of trial and error I have found the best, both to eat and to make.
+It’s simple and my tricks are REALLY going to help you!
 We love it for sandwiches or on its own!

-When I started making whole wheat bread the recipe that I found is from Deals to Meals (which I was initially using to save money on groceries — it’s an awesome service!), but I have made some adjustments to work it better for myself.
+When I started making whole wheat bread the recipe that I found worked best was from Deals to Meals (which I was initially using to save money on groceries — it’s an awesome service!), but through trial and error I have made some adjustments to make it work better for myself.
 That recipe was a great foundation though!

 Basically, I am lazy — so I use a mixer. 🙂